Found an Animal? Here's what to do...

 If You Must Intervene

-Many times, the finder provides an animal’s only chance of getting they need.
+Many times, the finder provides an animal’s only chance of getting the help they need.
 If you must intervene, the first step in a wild animal rescue is the capture.
 Before taking action, however, remember that wild animals are easily frightened and may attack once cornered.
 Protect yourself, and follow these suggestions to make the process happen more smoothly

 Keep a turtle in a box with a damp towel or rag underneath them to provide some moisture.
 Please do not put the turtle in water, and do not attempt to repair a broken shell.